will118/EPL-DB/README.md

 ![Most of the work](/ss/2.png "Second Screen bit")

 > My windows chrome has been in italics for so long now I've lost all hope of tracking down why.
-> But you can see the whitespace I have yet to fill which leads me on to.......

 ## Work in Progress